 Know Your Partner

 Each one has their own way to deal with change and the pressure it brings with it.
 Pregnancy is a life-altering change and can leave you feeling stressed.
 Think back to the time you and partner made a major life change and reflect on how your partner coped with the change.
 Depending on how your partner reacted to change, give him some space or be there for him every step of the way.
 Sometimes, your partner may feel overwhelmed and may go into a hyper mode trying to organize and fix everything.
+Don’t freak out or take it as a negative sign, it’s just the way your partner deals with change.
+Be patient, and will yourself not to force your partner into anything.

 Be A Facilitator